explodingcamera/blog/content/koi.md

 └─────────┴─────────┴─────────┴───────┘
 ```

-When looking at the overall benchmark results, Koi actually sits somewhere in the middle between the different png profiles.
+When looking at the overall benchmark results, Koi sits somewhere in the middle between the different png profiles.
 Koi actually outperforms the default png profile in almost every category, except
 for photos with a lot of detail:

 ```